League of Legends LoLdle answers 360: Sunday, July 2, 2023

-The League of Legends LoLdle answers for its 360th edition are now available.
-Essentially, it has five unique puzzles based on LoL and its champions.
-Although some of today's champions are popular, players might struggle to deduce their names due to the cryptic nature of the clues.
-Notably, renowned online game Wordle served as inspiration for LoLdle, which tests players' knowledge of LoL and its lore.
+The LoLdle answers to its 361st edition questions are now available.
+For players unfamiliar with this game, it offers five new puzzles based on League of Legends and its champions every day.
+One must correctly predict an LoL character's name for the first puzzle before moving on to questions involving a quote, an ability, an emoji, and splash art.

-In this article, the precise LoLdle answers of July 2's iteration have been revealed.
+If a gamer correctly solves all the puzzles, they can maintain their daily streak.
+This article will provide the right LoLdle answers for July 3's edition.

-Kayn, Azir, and other League of Legends LoLdle answers for the 360th edition (July 2, 2023)
+Lillia, Jhin, and other League of Legends LoLdle answers for the 361st edition (July 3, 2023)

 Previous League of Legends LoLdle answers